IceWizard4902/Overseer/README.md

 # Overseer
-A JavaScript malware analysis tool using Sandboxed execution
+A JavaScript malware analysis tool using Sandboxed execution.
+An NUS summer research program.

+Clone the repository, then install the dependencies from [malware-jail](https://github.com/HynekPetrak/malware-jail)

-Final report is in the file [Final Report.pdf](https://github.com/IceWizard4902/Overseer/blob/main/Final%20Report.pdf)
+Final report for the research is in the file [Final Report.pdf](https://github.com/IceWizard4902/Overseer/blob/main/Final%20Report.pdf)